 The low-FODMAPs diet tends to help people who have SIBO.
 However, they may need additional dietary restrictions, such as removing all starches, grains, legumes, and sugars.
 People with SIBO also have a hard time with the reintroduction phase.
 Because the presence of bacteria in the small intestine isn't addressed with the elimination diet alone, adding back foods that are easily fermented will bring on the symptoms again.

 If you suspect that you may have SIBO, consult with a health practitioner who can help you diagnose the condition.
 Eradicating the bacteria, whether through a specific type of antibiotic or through herbal supplement protocol, is necessary to be able to reintroduce some of the foods that were eliminated on the plan.

 A last word on FODMAPs.

 No matter where you fall in the statistics and how successful the low-FODMAPs diet is for you, keep in mind that it's not a lifestyle diet.
 It's meant to be used short-term to allow your gut to rest and digest and to give you the opportunity to narrow down your triggers so you avoid the fewest types of foods possible.

 The diet can affect the composition of the gut microbiome, which can lead to other health implications later.
-One study found that following the low-FODMAPs diet for 21 days reduced total bacteria abundance in the gut.
-Another study found that four weeks on the low-FODMAPs diet reduced bifidobacteria, a beneficial type of bacteria that prevents infections and produces B vitamins and short-chain fatty acids (SCFA).
+One study found that following the low-FODMAPs diet for 21 days reduced total bacteria abundance6 in the gut.
+Another study found that four weeks on the low-FODMAPs diet reduced bifidobacteria7, a beneficial type of bacteria that prevents infections and produces B vitamins and short-chain fatty acids (SCFA).
 Eating nutrient-rich, high-fiber foods like apples, pears, cauliflower, celery, onion, garlic, artichoke, and others is important for maintaining a healthy gut and preventing many chronic diseases.